swiftcoder2020/bsl-fingerspelling-js-game/README.md

 <img src="assets/images/css-validator.png">

-However this did flag up various warnings and these related to the AutoPrefixer that had been applied to style.css file.
+However this did flag up various warnings and these related to the AutoPrefixer that had been applied to style.css file (N.B. not all warnings were able to be filled within this screenshot).

 <img src="assets/images/css-validation-warnings.png">

+## Responsive Tools

+A website by the name of [Am I Responsive](http://ami.responsivedesign.is/) was utilised to give an indication of a range of devices which are responsive to cater for their design.

 ## User Stories